 Harpsichord, spinet, virginal, clavichord, forte-piano, dulcimer, lute and guitar-making woods for sale

 The woods listed and described below are from my supplies left over at the time of my retirement several years ago.
 I will now never be able to use all of these beautiful woods.
 In the past I have tried very hard to accumulate a supply of wood of the highest quality to use in the Flemish and Italian instruments that I have built.
 The woods listed below are therefore all to be considered as special and out of the ordinary.
 Some, like the cypress, are now protected species and therefore available only in small quantities if at all.
-Indeed, it seems to be illegal to import cypress into the United States.
-Others like the spruce, for example, is no longer available in flitches.
-Making a soundboard from a single flitch results in a soundboard made from wood all from the same tree and from successive slices of the flitch so that it is of uniform colour, grain and texture.
+Indeed, restrictions are so tight that it is illegal to import cypress into the United States.
+Other woods like the spruce, for example, are no longer available in flitches.
+Making a soundboard from a single flitch results in a soundboard made from wood all from the same tree and from successive slices of the same part of the tree so that it is of uniform colour, grain and texture.
 If you are unable to choose planks all from the same tree, it is otherwise very difficult to obtain this uniformity of colour and grain.
 The cypress has a long straight grain and is, unless stated otherwise, sold as entirely knot free!!
 [Have you ever seen a cypress tree with no branches??].

-These woods were purchased by me many years ago (mostly in the early seventies) and so they are all now 40-45 years old or more.
+These woods were purchased by me many years ago (mostly in the early seventies) when they were already well seasoned.
+So they are all now 50-55 years old or more.
 During the time that I have had them they have all been stored indoors in a cool dry environment.
 They were all originally air dried and so are therefore now completely stable and not subject to twisting or warping.

 Although listed here as harpsichord-making woods, many of these would be useful for making spinets, virginals, clavichords, forte-pianos, dulcimers lutes and guitars.